Miwell99/react-heores-app/README.md

 This app has been built following the [online curse](https://www.udemy.com/course/react-cero-experto/) from Udemy e-learning, adding some more code by me.
 The App is about show, filter and navigate throught Super Heroes from DC Comics & Marvel.
 Enjoy!

 # Front Skills:
+- Responsive View for mobile, tablet and desktop screen
 - JavaScript ES6.
 - Route protection for no logged users (if doesn't logged in, can't navigate to /marvel page f.e.).
 - React Hooks (and custom Hooks).